asyncapi/community/BOUNTY_PROGRAM.md

 Each new Bounty Program Participant starts participation in the Bounty Program with the quantity of Suspensions equal to zero.

-In case a Bounty Program Participant stops rendering services directed toward resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') and/or fails to complete the Bounty Issue within the assigned Timeline, for the first time, they receive a First Suspension and will be prohibited from participating in the Bounty Program starting from the current moment and during two calendar months from the beginning of the next full (three-month) calendar quarter.
+In case a Bounty Program Participant stops rendering services directed toward resolution of the (**one**) Bounty Issue without any communication on the subject ('silently dropped') and/or fails to complete the (**one**) Bounty Issue within the assigned Timeline due to their own misperformance, for the **first time**, they receive a **First Suspension** and will be prohibited from participating in the Bounty Program **starting from the current moment and during two calendar months from the beginning of the next full (three-month) calendar quarter**.
 After this period, the First Suspension expires.

-In case a Bounty Program Participant stops rendering services directed toward resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') and/or fails to complete the Bounty Issue within the assigned Timeline, for the second time during two full (three-month) calendar quarters after the expiration of the First Suspension, they receive a Second Suspension and will be prohibited from participating in the Bounty Program starting from the current moment and during eight calendar months from the beginning of the next full (three-month) calendar quarter.
+In case a Bounty Program Participant stops rendering services directed toward resolution of the (**one**) Bounty Issue without any communication on the subject ('silently dropped') and/or fails to complete the (**one**) Bounty Issue within the assigned Timeline due to their own misperformance, for the **second time** during five calendar months from the beginning of the next full (three-month) calendar quarter after the expiration of the First Suspension, they receive a **Second Suspension** and will be prohibited from participating in the Bounty Program **starting from the current moment and during eight calendar months from the beginning of the next full (three-month) calendar quarter**.
 After this period, the Second Suspension expires.

+In case a Bounty Program Participant stops rendering services directed toward resolution of **one of two** Bounty Issues, chosen for simultaneous resolution, without any communication on the subject ('silently dropped') and/or fails to complete **one of two** Bounty Issues chosen for simultaneous resolution within the assigned Timeline due to their own misperformance, for the **first time**, they receive a **First Suspension** and will be prohibited from participating in the Bounty Program **during two calendar months from the beginning of the next full (three-month) calendar quarter**.
+After this period, the First Suspension expires.

+In case a Bounty Program Participant stops rendering services directed toward resolution of **one of two** Bounty Issues, chosen for simultaneous resolution, without any communication on the subject ('silently dropped') and/or fails to complete **one of two** Bounty Issues chosen for simultaneous resolution within the assigned Timeline due to their own misperformance, for the **second time** during five calendar months from the beginning of the next full (three-month) calendar quarter after the expiration of the First Suspension, they receive a **Second Suspension** and will be prohibited from participating in the Bounty Program **during eight calendar months from the beginning of the next full (three-month) calendar quarter**.
+After this period, the Second Suspension expires.

-In case a Bounty Program Participant stops rendering services directed toward resolution of two Bounty Issues simultaneously without any communication on the subject (performs 'silent drop') and/or fails to complete two Bounty Issues within the assigned Timeline simultaneously, the Second Suspension is applied immediately.
+In case a Bounty Program Participant stops rendering services directed toward resolution of **two** Bounty Issues **simultaneously** without any communication on the subject ('silently dropped') and/or fails to complete **two** Bounty Issues within the assigned Timeline due to their own misperformance **simultaneously**, they receive a **Second Suspension** immediately and will be prohibited from participating in the Bounty Program **starting from the current moment and during eight calendar months from the beginning of the next full (three-month) calendar quarter**.
+After this period, the Second Suspension expires.

-Reward for the completed Bounty Issue (Bounty Issues) is not paid to the Bounty Program Participant who received Suspension for this Bounty Issue (Bounty Issues) in the current and next one Bounty Program's calendar quarter round, even in case of its (their) voluntary completion.
+Reward for the completed Bounty Issue (Bounty Issues) is not paid to the Bounty Program Participant who received Suspension for this Bounty Issue (Bounty Issues) during the Suspension period, even in case of its (their) voluntary completion.

-After the expiration of the Second Suspension or after two full (three-month) calendar quarters after the expiration of the First Suspension, if no Second Suspension was received during this time, their Suspension history is considered clean, and the quantity of Suspensions is reset to zero.
+After the expiration of the Second Suspension or after five calendar months from the beginning of the next full (three-month) calendar quarter after the expiration of the First Suspension, if no Second Suspension was received during this time, their Suspension history is considered clean, and the quantity of Suspensions is reset to zero.

 A dedicated list is used for the purpose of tracking Suspension history.